Aptus ETFs

 The Aptus Drawdown-Managed Equity ETF is an actively-managed strategy seeking capital appreciation with a focus on managing drawdown risk through hedges.
 Equity holdings are selected using a yield + growth framework favoring companies who pass our requirements for growth, momentum, value, and yield.

 The Aptus Defined Risk ETF is an actively-managed exchange-traded fund that seeks to achieve its objective through a hybrid fixed income and equity strategy.
-The Fund typically invests approximately 90% to 95% of its assets to obtain exposure to investment-grade corporate bonds and invests the remainder of its assets to obtain exposure to large capitalization U.S. stocks.
+The Fund typically invests approximately 75% to 95% of its assets to obtain exposure to investment-grade corporate bonds and invests the remainder of its assets to obtain exposure to large capitalization U.S. stocks.

-The Aptus Collared Income Opportunity ETF is an actively-managed strategy seeking growth and income using covered calls on individual equities.
+The Aptus Collared Investment Opportunity ETF is an actively-managed strategy seeking growth and income using covered calls on individual equities.
 The strategy invests in 50 large cap stocks and pursues additional income by selling coverall calls on those stocks.
 ACIO has an added goal of minimizing downside using long put options on a broad-based market Index.

-The International Drawdown Managed Equity ETF is an actively managed ETF that seeks to achieve its objective principally by investing in a portfolio of other ETFs that invest in equity securities of non-U.S. companies in developed and emerging markets throughout the world, while purchasing and/or writing exchange-listed call or put options on one or more broad-based indexes or ETFs that track the performance of equity markets outside of the United States to limit downside (“drawdown”) risk, create additional equity exposure, and/or generate premiums from writing call options on the Fund’s equity investments.
+The Aptus International Enhanced Yield ETF is an actively managed ETF that seeks to achieve its objective principally by investing in a portfolio of other ETFs that invest in equity securities of non-U.S. companies in developed and emerging markets throughout the world and enhances the portfolio’s yield by using an option overlay in order to provide distributable income.

-The Aptus Enhanced Equity ETF is an actively managed strategy seeking an attractive level of income with capital preservation by combining a lower duration bond portfolio with a disciplined option overlay.
+The Aptus Enhanced Yield ETF is an actively managed strategy seeking an attractive level of income with capital preservation by combining a lower duration bond portfolio with a disciplined option overlay.
 The strategy invests in a portfolio of lower duration US Treasury and Agency Bonds to provide stability and income and enhances the portfolio’s yield by using an option overlay in order to provide distributable income.

 Definitions: Free cash flow (FCF) is a measure of a company’s financial performance, calculated as operating cash flow minus capital expenditures.
 FCF represents the cash that a company is able to generate after spending the money required to maintain or expand its asset base.
 Call options give the owner the right to buy the underlying security at the specified price within a specific time period.
 Put options give the owner the right to sell the underlying security at the specified price within a specific time period.
 A collar is an options strategy constructed by holding shares of the underlying stock while simultaneously buying put options and selling call options against that holding.
 30 Day Median Bid Ask is a calculation of Fund’s median bid-ask spread, expressed as a percentage rounded to the nearest hundredth, computed by: identifying the Fund’s national best bid and national best offer as of the end of each 10 second interval during each trading day of the last 30 calendar days; dividing the difference between each such bid and offer by the midpoint of the national best bid and national best offer; and identifying the median of those values.
 Duration is a measure of the sensitivity of the price of a bond or other debt instrument to a change in interest rates.
 The S&P 500 Index is a market-capitalization-weighted index of 500 leading publicly traded companies in the U.S.